Answers to commonly asked questions:

 Mantras are not a necessary part of meditation.
 Though they generally creep into all practices at some point.
 It is a means of anchoring the mind, creating more of a desired energy, and helping to dispel or burn off disruptive energy.
 In Vedic and Tantra practices, mantra is one of the primary tools used.
 To clarify, tools are there for our benefit, to help us along the way.
 No specific tool is necessary though.
 We each find what works for us.

 What kind of massage do you offer?

 I offer the option of massage work strictly for my devoted meditation and yoga students.
 It is an additional and often necessary component to healing and rebalancing your physical, mental, and emotional bodies.
-I have some knowledge and training in Ayurvedic massage treatments, as well as natural healing capabilities.
+I have some knowledge and training in Ayurvedic massage treatments, and healing capabilities.

 With tantric meditation, is there any kind of sensual touching?
 Must I wear my clothes?

 The easy answers are: No, there will be no sensual touching.
 And yes, you must wear your clothes.

 Is Tantra a sexual practice?
 Can we do tantric massage or orgasm control?

 What you are likely referring to is the Western idea of Tantra; I do not teach this.
 There are many practitioners in New York who offer massage work and sensual practices.